Zoning Application and Development Review Process

 The process for getting an application accepted for a rezoning, special exception, special permit, or variance is addressed in the Application Acceptance page.

 Once an application is accepted for processing, it is scheduled for public hearing.
 If you have applied for a special permit, or variance the application is scheduled to be heard before the BZA within 90 days from the date of acceptance.
-Rezoning and special exception applications are scheduled for public hearing before the Planning Commission approximately four to five months from the date of acceptance.
+Rezoning and special exception applications are scheduled for public hearing before the Planning Commission approximately five to six months from the date of acceptance.
 Your application is assigned to a staff coordinator who will work with you to resolve issues that may arise during the review.
 The application will be reviewed in-house by land use and environmental planners within the Department of Planning and Zoning ("DPZ"), by the County’s Department of Transportation ("DOT"), by the Virginia Department of Transportation ("VDOT"), and by other agencies, when necessary.
 Staff meets in-house at a prestaffing meeting to review each case and discuss the particulars of your proposal.
 We then meet with you to convey what we’ve discussed in the prestaffing meeting and to discuss any recommended changes or revisions to plans.
 Such revisions are taken into consideration when Staff meets in-house again in a staffing meeting.
 At that time, we form a position, to either recommend approval or denial on the proposal.
 We will meet again with you to discuss staff’s position and talk again about any recommended changes that might be desirable.
 At this point, any plan revisions must be completed so that they can be included in the staff report.

 The staff coordinator assigned to your application will write a staff report, detailing the proposal and how it relates to Comprehensive Plan and Zoning Ordinance regulations and requirements.
 Based on staff analysis and conclusions as to the compliance and conformance of the application with these regulations and requirements, staff will make a recommendation on the application to the BZA or to the Planning Commission and Board of Supervisors, as applicable.